ILR VISA UK

 • Any civil, traffic, or criminal offences, even those considered minor or spent

-Failure to declare offences or previous applications may result in refusal on grounds of deception.
+Not disclosing previous applications or offences may lead to refusal on grounds of deception.

 How To Apply Online ILR Visa UK

-SET (M) – If you are applying as a spouse, civil partner, same-sex or unmarried partner of a person present and settled in the UK or a British Citizen.
+SET (M) – Use this form if you're applying as a spouse, civil partner, same-sex or unmarried partner of someone who's settled in the UK or a British Citizen.

-SET (O) – If you are applying as a Tier 2 General visa or Skilled Worker, Tier 1 Entrepreneur, Tier 1 Investor, PBS or Dependant Visa, or Ancestry Visa.
+SET (O) – This is for those applying under specific categories like a Tier 2 General visa, Skilled Worker, Tier 1 Entrepreneur, Tier 1 Investor, PBS or Dependant Visa, or an Ancestry Visa.

-SET (LR) – If applying under 10 years of lawful residence.
+SET (LR) – Choose this if you’re applying based on 10 years of lawful residence in the UK.

 1. Create an Online Account

-To create an account, please visit the UK Visas and Immigration (UKVI) website and follow these steps:
+To create an account, go to the UK Visas and Immigration (UKVI) website and follow these steps:

-• You need to follow the instructions to complete the registration process or log in if you already have an account.
+• From there, just follow the instructions to either complete the registration process or log in if you already have an account.

-• Current Visa Information: Specify your current visa status and expiry date.
+• Current Visa: Current visa status and expiry date

-• Residence Details: Include your address history for the qualifying period.
+• Residence Address history for the qualifying period

-• Absences from the UK: Please list any trips you took outside the UK during your qualifying period.
+• Absences from the UK: List any trips you took outside the UK during your qualifying period.

 3. Pay the Application Fee

-The ILR application fee varies, so check the current fee on the UKVI website.
-The payment of Home Office fees can be paid online using a debit or credit card.
+ILR application fee varies, check the UKVI website for the current fee.
+Home Office fees can be paid online with a debit/credit card.

-Attend Appointment: Bring your appointment confirmation and required documents.
+• Attend Appointment: Bring your appointment confirmation and required documents on the day.

 Upload scanned copies of your supporting documents online through the UKVCAS portal.
 Ensure all documents are clear and legible.